“A valuable addition to Florida’s legal history.”—Florida Bar Journal

 "A captivating read of methods outside the courts established under Article V of Florida's Constitution that address the varied, persistent need we have for the administration of justice.
 An unexpected and intriguing view of Florida's 'other courts.'"--Kenneth B. Bell, former Florida Supreme Court Justice

-"Addresses fascinating aspects of obtaining justice in Florida: both historical court systems before Florida became a state and alternative courts operating within Florida now.
-Anyone with an interest in the diversity of Florida’s legal past and present will find this book invaluable.”—Mary E. Adkins, author of Making Modern Florida: How the Spirit of Reform Shaped a New State Constitution
+"Addresses fascinating aspects of obtaining justice in Florida: both historical court systems before Florida became a state and alternative courts operating within Florida now."--Mary E. Adkins, author of Making Modern Florida: How the Spirit of Reform Shaped a New State Constitution

-Including extensive notes, a detailed index, and a complete table of cases, this volume offers a new and compelling look at the development of justice in Florida.
+Featuring extensive notes and an index of court cases, this volume offers a new and compelling look at the development of justice in Florida.

 A volume in the series Florida Government and Politics, edited by David R. Colburn and Susan A. MacManus

 Contributors: James M. Denham | David J.R.
 Frakt | Robert M. Jarvis | Tonya Kowalski | Robert W. Lee | Donna Litman | Ernesto A. Longa | M.C.
 Mirow | Christopher A. Vallandingham

 A trove of Florida history nuggets.